sormy/boosty-downloader/README.md

-# Boosty Downloader
+# Boosty Downloader (boosty-dl)

-Python tool to download videos from Boosty channels.
-Designed to be used as a scheduled job to download new videos and make them available in Plex or Jellyfin.
+Boosty Downloader (boosty-dl) — the ultimate tool for mirroring Boosty channels into a local media library, fully compatible with Plex and Jellyfin.

 ## Features